fyangch/DeepLearning2022/README.md

 # Enforcing Style Invariance in Patch Localization
+This repository contains the code of our group project for the course *Deep Learning (AS22 ETH Zürich)*.
 ### Team Members:
 * Elior Ben Arous
 * Dustin Brunner
 * Jonathan Manz
 * Felix Yang

-## Overview:
-This repository contains the code of our group project for the course *Deep Learning (AS22 ETH Zürich)*.
-The notebooks in the root directory are meant for demonstrations and experiments.
-We put most of the main functionalities into the `src` directory so that the notebooks are as clean, minimal and comprehensible as possible.

 ### Credits:
 We wrote most of the code ourselves from scratch.
 We thereby used [this repository by Microsoft](https://github.com/microsoft/human-pose-estimation.pytorch) as a guide for the structure of our training loop and for the logging of the training progress.